Notify me when is back in stock.

 Programmable

-The Shura keyboard is programmable using the tool on the TEX supplier's website.
-Here you can set up macros to work faster.
-Macros are combinations of key presses configured to perform a series of actions when pressed.
+The Shura keyboard is programmable using the tool on the website of supplier TEX.
+Here you can set macros so you can work faster.
+Macros are combinations of keystrokes configured to carry out a series of actions when they are pressed.

 Macro examples

-Automating repetitive tasks: If you regularly need to perform the same sequence of key presses, you can create a macro to automate this process.
-For example, entering a long string of numbers or characters.
+Automating repetitive tasks: If you regularly have to carry out the same series of keystrokes, you can create a macro to automate this process.
+For example, entering a long series of numbers or characters.

-Multimedia functions: Macros can be used to activate multimedia functions, such as playing music, adjusting the volume, or opening specific programs.
+Multimedia functions: Macros can be used to trigger multimedia functions, such as playing music, adjusting the volume or opening specific programs.

 Gaming: In the gaming world, macros are often used to simplify complex key combinations for game commands.
-For example, you can quickly perform a series of actions in a strategy game or activate a special combo in a fighting game.
+With them you can, for example, quickly carry out a series of actions in a strategy game or trigger a special combo in a fighting game.

 Switch choice

-The Shura keyboard is equipped with mechanical MX1A switches from the Cherry brand.
+The Shura keyboard is fitted with mechanical MX1A switches from the brand Cherry.
 Switches are the mechanisms under the keycaps.
-These ensure that key presses are registered by the keyboard.
-In the case of the Shura keyboard, you have a choice of 3 types of switches: silent red, blue, and brown.
+They make sure keystrokes are registered by the keyboard.
+In the case of the Shura keyboard you have a choice of 3 types of switch: silent red, blue and brown.

-The silent red switch is a linear switch that you can press with equal pressure, without any counter-pressure.
-Unique to this switch, as the name suggests, is that it is virtually silent.
+The silent red switch is a linear switch that you can press with an even pressure, without any resistance.
+What is unique about this switch is, as the name suggests, that it is virtually silent.
 This makes the keyboard one of the quietest mechanical keyboards we have ever heard.

-The brown switch is also silent, but provides a small amount of tactile feedback during the key press.
-This is useful, for example, when you have to type a lot (touch typing).
-You can then clearly feel when a key has been pressed far enough to be registered.
+The brown switch is also silent, but gives a slight resistance while you press the key.
+This is handy, for example, when you have to do a lot of (touch) typing.
+You can then sense clearly when a key has been pressed far enough to be registered.

 The blue switch feels the same as the brown switch.
-However, it produces a loud click at the moment of pressing.
-Some people find this sound pleasant and therefore prefer a blue switch.
-There are also people (often colleagues of the user) who find this sound extremely annoying.
-We therefore recommend choosing a blue switch only if you are not bothering anyone with it.
+However, it gives a loud click at the moment of pressing.
+Some people like the sound of this and therefore prefer a blue switch.
+There are also people (often colleagues of the user) who find this sound very annoying.
+We therefore advise you to choose a blue switch only if it will not bother anyone.

 Pros and cons